dddappp/solana-forms-demo/README.md

 ## ~~Programming~~

-The form tool is actually a No-Code application, so we don't actually need to program here.
+We will use the visual form designer to "design" the form program, so we don't actually need to program here.
 But for now we do need to install some CLI tools.

 So before getting started, you need to: